Scammers often target people affected by natural disasters, as well as those looking to support recovery efforts

 1. Watch out for sudden contact

-Beware of unsolicited calls or messages from myGov or the ATO urging you to provide information or repay fake debts.
+Beware of unsolicited calls or messages from myGov or the ATO urging you to provide information or to repay fake debts.

 2. Don’t share sensitive details